IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- Update TwitchAPI's sleep function to take Twitch's ratelimit into account
+- TwitchAPI.get_videos() now calls TwitchAPI.get_game_name_in_video() in order to use the deprecated v5 Twitch API (kraken) to get game info about streamer's videos because the new Twitch API (helix) does not support the retrieval of this information.

 #### What is still in development?
 Known Issues?
- - scrape_streamers() only scrapes livestreams right now -> it does not make any calls for videos/streamers
+ - scrape_streamers() can now scrape videos for streamers, but it does not take that info and add it to the Streamer objects yet

 #### What's next?
  - Function for scraping all livestreams on Twitch